Boxing: Ancient history

 Hitting with different extremities of the body, such as kicks and punches, as an act of human aggression, has existed across the world throughout human history, being a combat system as old as wrestling.
 However, in terms of sports competition, due to the lack of writing in the prehistoric times and the lack of references, it is not possible to determine rules of any kind of boxing in prehistory, and in ancient times only can be inferred from the few intact sources and references to the sport.

-The origin of the sport of boxing is unknown, however according to some sources boxing has prehistoric origins in present-day Ethiopia, where it appeared in the sixth millennium BC.
+The origin of the sport of boxing is unknown, however according to some sources boxing in any of its forms has prehistoric origins in present-day Ethiopia, where it appeared in the sixth millennium BC.
 When the Egyptians invaded Nubia they learned the art of boxing from the local population, and they took the sport to Egypt where it became popular.
 From Egypt, boxing spread to other countries including Greece, eastward to Mesopotamia, and northward to Rome.

-The earliest visual evidence of boxing comes from Egypt and Sumer both from the third millennium BC.
+The earliest visual evidence of any type of boxing comes from Egypt and Sumer both from the third millennium BC.
 A relief sculpture from Egyptian Thebes (c.
 1350 BC) shows both boxers and spectators.
 These early Middle-Eastern and Egyptian depictions showed contests where fighters were either bare-fisted or had a band supporting the wrist.
 The earliest evidence of use of gloves can be found in Minoan Crete (c.
 1500–1400 BC).